Contexter/Ensemble-Service/README.md

 The **FountainAI Ensemble Service** is a core component of the **FountainAI ecosystem**, facilitating structured interactions between users, the **OpenAI Assistant SDK (The Assistant)**, and various **FountainAI services**.
 It dynamically generates system prompts based on the OpenAPI specifications of each integrated service.

-This README outlines a **specification-driven development strategy** for implementing the FountainAI Ensemble Service FastAPI application, ensuring an exact match between the OpenAPI specification and the FastAPI implementation.
-The approach leverages **modular scripts** and a **fully Dockerized local development environment** to automate code generation and integration.
+This README outlines a **specification-driven development strategy** for implementing the FountainAI Ensemble Service FastAPI application.
+The approach leverages **modular scripts** and a **fully Dockerized local development environment** to automate code generation and integration while adhering to FastAPI's best practices for OpenAPI schema generation.

 By setting up Docker at the very beginning, we ensure a consistent, reliable, and efficient environment for building and testing the FountainAI Ensemble Service from the ground up.